 U.S.-Bahrain Free Trade Agreement

 On August 1, 2006, President Bush issued a proclamation making official the U.S.-Bahrain Free Trade Agreement, opening the way for tariff-free bilateral trade in all industrial and consumer goods and creating new opportunities for trade in services and agricultural goods.
-The agreement will eliminate duties on all consumer and industrial products and 81 percent of U.S. agricultural exports.
-This FTA will be particularly beneficial to U.S. exports of aircraft, machinery, pharmaceuticals, and agricultural products.
-Two-way trade between the United States and Bahrain was over $1.5 billion in 2020.
-U.S. goods exports was over $885 million, including vehicles, machinery, aircraft, toys and other manufactured products.
+The agreement eliminated duties on all consumer and industrial products and 81 percent of U.S. agricultural exports.
+This FTA is particularly beneficial to U.S. exports of aircraft, machinery, pharmaceuticals, and agricultural products.
+Two-way trade between the United States and Bahrain was over $2.1 billion in 2021.
+U.S. goods exports was over $934 million, including vehicles, machinery, aircraft, toys and other manufactured products.

 U.S.-Morocco Free Trade Agreement